razorsyntax/zano-woocommerce-payment-gateway/README.md

-⚠️ Caution ⚠️
+# ⚠️ Caution ⚠️

-# This is a work in progress
+## This is a work in progress and we're looking for contributors.

-We're stilling porting from the Monero Gateway for WooCommerce
+We're stilling porting from the Monero Gateway for WooCommerce.

 # Zano Gateway for WooCommerce
 ### A fork based of of the Monero Gateway for WooCommerce

 ## Features